Brenda Thiam: 2024 congressional campaign

 On June 20, 2023, Thiam filed to run for Congress in Maryland's 6th congressional district in 2024 to succeed David Trone.
 She announced her candidacy on July 25, 2023.
-During the Republican primary, she ran on a platform including tackling the opioid epidemic and requiring recipients of disability benefits to undergo additional assessments to determine whether they're still eligible to continue receiving benefits.
+During the Republican primary, she supported tackling the opioid epidemic and requiring recipients of disability benefits to undergo additional assessments to determine whether they're still eligible to continue receiving benefits.
 Thiam was defeated in the Republican primary election by former state delegate Neil Parrott on May 14, 2024, placing second-to-last with 3.3 percent of the vote.

-2026 lieutenant gubernatorial election
+2026 lieutenant gubernatorial campaign

 On April 30, 2025, Thiam announced that she would run for lieutenant governor of Maryland in the 2026 Maryland gubernatorial election on a ticket with John Myrick.
 If elected, Thiam said that she would focus on "fixing education and returning it to teaching the students" by ridding school curricula of "all those strains of ideologies that we will not tolerate for our children".
 When asked to elaborate on "strains of ideologies", she pointed to students who identify as transgender and "books that are questionable on our bookshelves for students to check out and read".
+The Myrick-Thiam ticket was defeated in the Republican primary election by former state delegate Dan Cox on June 23, 2026, placing third with 6.4 percent of the vote.

+2026 Maryland House of Delegates campaign

+In August 2026, the Washington County Republican Central Committee nominated Thiam to run for the Maryland House of Delegates in District 2B after Hagerstown city councilmember Sean Flaherty withdrew from the general election.
+She faces Democratic incumbent Matthew Schindler in the general election.